What is a puppy farm and how do I spot one?

 How to spot a puppy farm?

-The good news is that in England, since the introduction of Lucy’s Law, it’s much easier to spot a puppy farm.
+The good news is that since the introduction of Lucy’s Law, it’s much easier to spot a puppy farm.
 The change in law means that you can only buy a puppy directly from a breeder.
 This means you should be able to see where a puppy has been bred.

 It’s best to do your homework before you visit a breeder.
 Phone first and ask some questions about how the puppies have been bred and raised.
 Read more about the questions to ask a breeder.